 "Very good, dear.
 You always were a quick study."
-Mrs. Weasly stood and with a flick of her wand the tea service disappeared.
-"Please be careful, dear.
+Mrs. Weasley stood and with a flick of her wand the tea service disappeared.
+"And Hermione, please be careful.
 A wizard can be hard to resist, so make sure you're ready and that it's what you really want.
 Regret is a terrible state to live in."

 Mrs. Weasley patted her hand.
 "Apology accepted, dear, no harm done.
 Let's head up to bed, shall we?"